 Attire (Inmates): Inmates entering the visiting area will be dressed in institution clothing, with approved shoes.
-All inmates will be required to wear their khaki uniform with a belt and shirt tucked in and belts used.
+All inmates will be required to wear their green uniform with a belt and shirt tucked in.
+Tennis shoes are not allowed to be worn in the visiting room.
 Typical items that you may take into the Visiting Room are limited to one handkerchief, one wedding band (no stone), one religious medallion (with chain), legal materials (legal visits only), and prescription eyeglasses.

 Attire (Visitors): Your visitors will be required and expected to wear clothing which is within the bounds of good taste when visiting you at this facility.
-The Duty Officer and or Operations Lieutenant will be consulted prior to denying a visitor's entry into the institution because of his/her attire.
-Halter tops and other clothing of a suggestive or revealing nature will not be permitted in the visiting room (sleeveless blouses, shorts/skirts not meeting the knee, absence of undergarments, jeans with holes, see-through clothing, spandex clothes, etc).
-Footwear must be worn by all visitors.
-Sandals and flip flops are not permitted.
-Children 10 years old and younger are authorized to wear shorts.
+The Operations Lieutenant and/or Duty Officer will be consulted prior to denying a visitor's entry into the institution because of his/her attire.